BLOODWOLF333/Brutal-Doom-Community-Expansion/README.md

 ### Instructions for use

-Download this file as a zip archive and then unzip it using 7-zip, WinZip, or a similar program to extract the .pk3 file to be used with modern launchers, ports, and Doom editors such as Slade.
-Or go to the Releases tab to get the latest stable or development snapshot versions.
+Go to the Releases tab for the latest pre-packaged Stable or Development Snapshot pk3.
+Otherwise these files must be downloaded and then using 7zip or another archive tool, zipped up and saved with the .pk3 extension to get the very latest build of the project.

 A Doom launcher must be used to load the doom or doom 2 wad, the brutalv21.pk3, and this expansion on modern ports.
 Dragging and dropping on the port's .exe will only work for a single file and this expansion requires loading two files.